bibliobraggins/guppi/README.md

 Each Account spawns a Guppi.Agent, A GenServer that spawns it's own Transport.

-Each Agent is referencable via the username declared in the sip URI as an atomic value.
+Each Agent is referencable via the username declared in the sip URI as an atom